-By submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the Annual General Meeting and/or any adjournment thereof, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose of the processing and administration by the Company (or its agents) of proxies and representatives appointed for the Annual General Meeting (including any adjournment thereof) and the preparation and compilation of the attendance list, minutes and other documents relating to the Annual General Meeting (including any adjournment thereof) and in order for the Company (or it agents) to comply with any applicable laws, listing rules , regulations and/or guidelines (collectively, the "Purposes"); (ii) warrants that where the member discloses the personal data of the member's proxy(ies) and/or representative(s) to the Company (or its agents), the member has obtained the prior consent of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents) of the personal data of such proxy(ies) and/or representative(s) for the Purposes; and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.
+By submitting an instrument appointing a proxy(ies) and/or representative(s) to attend, speak and vote at the Annual General Meeting and/or any adjournment thereof, a member of the Company (i) consents to the collection, use and disclosure of the member's personal data by the Company (or its agents) for the purpose of the processing and administration by the Company (or its agents) of proxies and representatives appointed for the Annual General Meeting (including any adjournment thereof) and the preparation and compilation of the attendance list, minutes and other documents relating to the Annual General Meeting (including any adjournment thereof) and in order for the Company (or it agents) to comply with any applicable laws, listing rules, regulations and/or guidelines (collectively, the "Purposes"). (ii) warrants that where the member discloses the personal data of the member's proxy(ies) and/or representative(s) to the Company (or its agents), the member has obtained the prior consent of such proxy(ies) and/or representative(s) for the collection, use and disclosure by the Company (or its agents) of the personal data of such proxy(ies) and/or representative(s) for the Purposes, and (iii) agrees that the member will indemnify the Company in respect of any penalties, liabilities, claims, demands, losses and damages as a result of the member's breach of warranty.

-ANNUAL REPORT 2015
+ANNUAL REPORT 2016

-The Annual Report 2015 is in CD-ROM format.
+The Annual Report 2016 is in CD-ROM format.
 Printed copy of the Annual Report shall be provided to the shareholder upon request within four (4) market days from the date of receipt of the written request.
 A copy of the Annual Report can also be downloaded at www.plb.com.my.

-Shareholders who wish to receive the printed Annual Report, kindly contact Ms. Thenmathy at telephone 04-3905737 ext:851 or e-mail your request to info@plbgroup.com.my.
+Shareholders who wish to receive the printed Annual Report, kindly contact Ms. Thenmathy at telephone 04-3905737 ext.: 851 or e-mail your request to info@plbgroup.com.my.

-Statement Accompanying Notice Of Annual General Meeting

-(Pursuant To Paragraph 8.27(2) Of The Main Market Listing Requirements Of Bursa Malaysia Securities Berhad)
+Statement Accompanying Notice Of Annual General Meeting (Pursuant To Paragraph 8.27(2) Of The Main Market Listing Requirements Of Bursa Malaysia Securities Berhad)

-As at date of this notice, there are no individuals who are standing for election as Directors (excluding the above Directors who are standing for re-election) at this forthcoming Annual General Meeting.

-The Company will seek shareholders' approval on the general mandate for issue of securities in accordance with Rule 6.04(3) of the Listing Requirements of Bursa Malaysia Securities Berhad.
-Please refer to the proposed resolution 8 as stated in the Notice of Annual General Meeting of the Company for the details.
+- The profiles of the Directors who are standing for re-election as per Agenda 4 of the Notice of 20th AGM are stated on pages 7 of this Annual Report. - The details of the Directors' interests in the securities of the Company and its subsidiaries (if any) held by the said Directors are stated on pages 33 and 115 of this Annual Report. - C. The Company will seek shareholders' approval on the general mandate for issue of securities in accordance with Rule 6.04(3) of the Listing Requirements of Bursa Malaysia Securities Berhad.
+Please refer to the proposed resolution 7 as stated in the Notice of Annual General Meeting of the company for the details.